-After spending more than a decade to improve the health and wellbeing of Americans, Joyal encountered few support systems following the death of her daughter.
-Given the significant hardships families face, Joyal hopes to change the landscape for bereaved families because losing a child...changes everything.
+After spending more than a decade to improve the health and wellbeing of all Americans, Joyal encountered few support systems before, during and after the death of her daughter.
+Given the significant hardships families face, Joyal hopes to change the landscape for bereaved families.

 Joyal Mulheron is a Washington, DC public policy expert with more than 15 years of service to the nation’s governors, White House and some of the most distinguished nonprofit ventures.
 Joyal has served both Republican and Democratic lawmakers and worked with corporate America and advocates alike.

 In 2013, Joyal decided to leave her position as Chief Strategy Officer with Partnership for a Healthier America, a nonprofit chaired by former First Lady Michelle Obama.
 Joyal founded Evermore, a nonprofit dedicated to making the world a more livable place for bereaved families.
 Joyal has come to believe that the implications of any death on American families are significant and the lack of quality bereavement care is an invisible public health crisis touching every American household.
 Given the scale of the problem and lack of care in the aftermath, the issue warrants attention and investment from our nation’s most senior lawmakers, foundations and key opinion leaders.
 Today, there are far too few solutions to help families remain healthy, solvent and productive and as a nation, she believes, we can do more.
 Her work has been featured in the Wall Street Journal, the Washington Post, USA Today and others.